defective-origin/dashboard/client/docs/STRUCTURE.md

   	- account -- [AccountSettings | AccountUser]
     	- Hook structure

-  - __web-workers/__
-    - __WebWorkerNameWW/__
-      - WebWorkerTypeNameWW.ww.ts
-      - WebWorkerTypeNameWW.tool.ts
-      - WebWorkerTypeNameWW.error.ts
-      - index.ts
+  - __App/__ -- component which contains app settings for launcher.
+Can be placed in apps if there is other apps
-    - index.ts
+		- Component structure

+  - __apps/__[micro] -- contains components which gets data from a api and spread them between components (can work only with components, screens, pages) [component has postfix: App]
-  - __pages/__ -- contains components which gets data from a api and spread them between components (can work only with components, screens, pages) [component has postfix: Page]
+  - __pages/__[micro] -- contains components which gets data from a api and spread them between components (can work only with components, screens, pages) [component has postfix: Page]
-  - __screens/__ -- contains components which [not] gets data from a api and spread them between components (can work only with components, screens) [component can have postfix: Screen]
+  - __screens/__[micro] -- contains components which [not] gets data from a api and spread them between components (can work only with components, screens) [component can have postfix: Screen]
   - __components(UI)/__ -- contains pure, unified components without logic which gets data out, all data must be get from props (can work only with components) [don't have postfix]
     - __ComponentName__
       - SubComponentName1/ (Private Case Of Component) -- sub component which belong to component and styled for him and can be used only in him